mevaldovi/Employee-Tracker-MYSQL/README.md

 Shoot me an email:[mevaldovi@gmail.com](mailto:mevaldovi@gmail.com)
 # Agknowledgments
-Special thanks to Andrew Hardemon for giving me helpful pointers in the right direction.
+Special thanks to Andrew Hardemon for giving me helpful pointers in the right direction and to [Jessamyn McTwigan](https://github.com/jessamyn27) for allowing me to use her javascript code for improved functionality.

 "Last, but not least, I would like to thank me.
 I want to thank me for believing in me, I want to thank me for doing all this hard work.
 I wanna thank me for having no days off.
 I wanna thank me for never quitting.
 I wanna thank me for always been a giver and trying to give more than I receive.
 I want to thank me for trying to do more right than wrong.
 I want to thank me for just being me at all times.” --Snoop Dog